Feeling Stuck in Grief After Pet Loss? Six Tools To Feel Unstuck

 Talk About It – In Your Own Way, With Safe People

+Another vulnerability.
+Talking about your grief can feel like you’re putting your heart and soul out there for someone to criticize.
 Will they think I’m crazy for being so distraught over my pet?
 How will I try to explain it?
 What if they say something that hurts and that I don’t want to hear.

 A friend, a support group, an online support page, a coach, a wonderful therapist.
 There are healthy places to find support.